jeffandersen/nshealth-archive/README.md

 The number of potential COVID-19 exposures is too long to process manually now.
 This script will take the URL of the Nova Scotia Health news entry and convert it to a CSV of locations and dates of potential exposure.

+*DISCLAIMER:* This script is intended for educational purposes; seek legal advice for the legality of its operation.

 ## Installation

 ```